westenfalke/dryssg/README.md

 ## Static Site Generator

-A static site generator with preprocessor to reduce the pain from creating new or updating a working websites by automation and the fearless competence of its end-users.
+A static site generator with preprocessor to reduce the pain of creating new websites or updating a working one by automation.

-## BLURB
+## Blurb

-This static website generator aims toward two targets.

-The easy part is, to be Machine readable: starting with `robots.txt`, `sitemap.xml`, validated HTML and without broken references.

-The hard part is, to reduce complexity and increase reliability and therefore strike balance between the automation of repetitive task and a fair amount of manual manual labor.
+To strike a balance between the automation of repetitive tasks and a fair amount of manual labor, this static website generator aims toward two goals:

+### Machine-Readability

+- `robots.txt`
+- `sitemap.xml`
+- validated HTML (without broken references)

+### Simplicity (alias fewer features)

+- reduce complexity
+- increase reliability

+This static website generator is based on `make`  and  the capability to manage dependencies.
+This is not about reinventing the wheel, so `GMSL` (GNUMAKE Standard Library) makes this `ssg` stand on the shoulders of giants, right from the start and `pandoc` (much more than an `*2html` converter) already makes this project feel like hitting the ground running.
+And with  `remake`  and `GMSL` it is prepared to fail.

-The likeliness of the build process of a website and a computer program seems obvious, once perceived.
+> The likeness of the build process of a website and a computer program seems obvious, once perceived. :wq

-Hence this static website generator will make use of  `make` , there has to be an adequate (not equivalent) replacement for a dependency manager, a linker and the compiler and so on. (pun intended) such as  `make` ,`GMSL` and `pandoc`.

 ## Content